New California law prevents enrollment drop at UC Berkeley

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom signed a new law on Monday that stops one of the nation’s most prestigious universities from having to turn away thousands of students from its incoming freshman class.
+(AP) — California Gov. Gavin Newsom signed a new law on Monday that stops one of the most prestigious U.S. universities from being forced to turn away thousands of students from its incoming freshman class.

 Just 11 days ago, the state Supreme Court ordered the University of California, Berkeley, to reduce its enrollment.
-The court sided with a neighborhood group that had sued the school, arguing university officials did not consider how adding more students would affect the environment, as a state law requires.
+The court sided with a neighborhood group that had sued the school, arguing university officials did not consider how adding more students would affect the environment, as required by a state law.

-Monday, the California Legislature voted unanimously to change the law, sending a bill to Newsom, who quickly signed it.
-The new law gives schools more time to comply before a judge can order them to reduce enrollment.
-It’s retroactive, meaning it reverses the prior court’s ruling.
+The California Legislature on Monday voted unanimously to change the law, sending a bill to Newsom, who quickly signed it.
+The new law gives schools more time to comply before judges can order them to reduce enrollment.
+It’s retroactive, meaning it reverses the prior court’s ruling affecting UC Berkeley.

 “I’m grateful to the Legislature for moving quickly on this critical issue – it sends a clear signal that California won’t let lawsuits get in the way of the education and dreams of thousands of students, our future leaders and innovators,” Newsom said.

+But in the decades since its passage, critics say the law has frequently been used less to protect the environment and more to block unwanted development.

-In this case, the nonprofit group Save Berkeley’s Neighborhoods had sued the university, arguing that adding more students would only worsen the housing shortage and increase rents for everyone in the San Francisco Bay Area city.
+In the UC Berkeley case, the nonprofit group Save Berkeley’s Neighborhoods had sued the university, arguing that adding more students would worsen the housing shortage and increase rents for everyone in the San Francisco Bay Area city.

 UC Berkeley, like much of the rest of California, has an affordable housing problem resulting from decades of under-building.
 On-campus housing at the school is limited, and many students live off campus.
 Rents are expensive, especially for apartments closer to campus, while residents grumble over the added traffic, noise and housing costs brought by an increased student body.

 The court agreed with the neighborhood group and ordered the university to stop construction of more housing and classroom space and to keep its enrollment at the same level as the 2020-21 school year.
-School officials said that meant they had to reject about 2,600 students for its upcoming class.
+School officials said that meant they had to reject about 2,600 students for the upcoming freshman class who would have been accepted.

 “This would have shut the doors of college education for thousands of Californians,” said Assemblymember Kevin McCarty, a Democrat from Sacramento.
 “Our economy requires more college graduates.
 We know that college is the ticket to the middle class.”